maehw/ObsHwModuleTests/ObsGpsTest/README.md

 Below the constellation, the current UTC time is displayed.

 On the right side there's a list of satellites with their name (left column) sorted descended by their "signal strength", i.e. the satellite with the strongest signal comes first.
 The numbers in the right column are the C/N0 values.
 As there's only limited display space, only up to 8 satellites are listed!

+***Note**: The current version does not match the image from above.
+It should show 7 signal strength bars instead of 8.
+It also has two indicators that show if any UBX or NMEA messages have been received.
+(Only tested for NMEA so far.)*

 ## Compatible hardware